blacksenator/fritzsoap/README.md

 ### Completion

-Round about 20% of the actions are reviewed and coding is ready to use.
-If so, you will find in the class header comment either a disclaimer:
-`THIS FILE IS AUTOMATIC ASSEMBLED BUT PARTLY REVIEWED!` or even nothing like this.
+Most of the actions are reviewed and coding is ready to use.
+In all other cases you will find in the class header comment either a disclaimer: `THIS FILE IS AUTOMATIC ASSEMBLED BUT PARTLY REVIEWED!` or `THIS FILE IS AUTOMATIC ASSEMBLED!` if this class is still generic and nothing is reviewed yet.
-In all other cases you will find a disclaimer:
-`THIS FILE IS AUTOMATIC ASSEMBLED!` if this class is still generic and no single function is reviewed yet.

 If no coding has been reviewed for your desired action the existing examples should show how easy it is to complete the code of that function for your desired action (**contributions to extend this class are highly appreciated!**).
 In about half of the cases (if there are no input parameters), it is sufficient to adapt the message for a possible error, since the actions mainly provide arrays with return values that can be further processed by the calling program.